kenblockchainlabs/kenblockchainlabs/README.md

   </div>
 </div>

-<h4 align="center"> :earth_africa: hy , Im blockchain's enthusiasts  :earth_africa:</h1>
+<h4 align="center"> I am passionate about the world of blockchain validator & node operator </h1>

 🟢Experience in validation and programming - more than 3 years.
 In the crypto industry since 2019.
-We work with all popular and new/unique blockchains.
+We work with opening new doors to very early crypto projects.
 We help projects develop in the early stages, as well as support the finished products of projects. \
 :wrench: `Safety and reliability are a priority`.
 We cooperate with the best data centers in Europe, America and Asia. \
  :gear:25/7 management and monitoring!
 (Grafana + Prometeus + Discord/Telegram alerts)